 When to use: Go-to-market strategy, repositioning, or entering a new vertical.

 Traditional B2B concept testing creates a scheduling and expertise problem.
-Human moderators need to understand the technical domain well enough to probe meaningfully.
-Scheduling 30+ interviews with senior professionals across time zones takes weeks.
+Human moderators need to understand the technical domain well enough to probe meaningfully — and the supply of moderators who understand both SaaS architecture and enterprise buying psychology is small and expensive.
+Scheduling 30+ interviews with senior professionals across time zones takes weeks even when budgets allow.
+User Intuition’s AI-moderated approach addresses both constraints simultaneously while running at 1/25th the cost of traditional moderated research.

 Adaptive probing by role.
 The AI moderator adjusts its line of questioning based on the respondent’s role.
 When a CTO mentions integration concerns, the moderator probes into API requirements, data migration, and security standards.
 When a VP of Sales mentions the same concept, probing shifts to pipeline impact, team adoption, and reporting needs.
-This depth of 5-7 levels of laddering happens automatically across every interview.
+This depth of 5-7 levels of laddering happens automatically across every interview at $25 per session.

 Technical objection handling.
 B2B respondents raise objections that would stall a generalist moderator: “How does this handle SOC 2 compliance?” or “What happens to our existing Salesforce integration?”
 AI moderators briefed on the technical context probe these objections to uncover the underlying concern rather than accepting surface-level pushback.

 Scheduling flexibility.
 Senior B2B professionals do interviews when it fits their schedule, not when a moderator is available.
-This compresses a typical 4-6 week B2B research timeline to days.
+This compresses a typical 4-6 week B2B research timeline to 24 hours through User Intuition’s asynchronous fielding.

 Probe for three types of switching costs: